oreanroy/learn_modules/kubernetes/README.md

 	The kubectl configures the repsonse and extracts the human redable important data and presents that in more readble from.
-	To get more detailed version you can use -o flag or other flags to get detailed data -o json or -o yaml will represent the returned object in the specified format
+	To get more detailed version you can use -o wide flag or other flags to get detailed data -o json or -o yaml will represent the returned object in the specified format

 	The kubectl uses Json path query laguage to extarct information from the returned